w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 ## Multi-Asset Treasury Support

-The treasuries can support multiple asset types and thus can spend assets other than
-{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} held within the treasury, and their transfers and interactions across the chains facilitated by [cross-consensus messaging](./learn-xcm.md).
+The treasuries can support multiple asset types and thus can spend assets other than DOT (or KSM on Kusama) held within the treasury, and their transfers and interactions across the chains facilitated by [cross-consensus messaging](./learn-xcm.md).
 These assets have a few requirements:

 1. The asset is listed on the [AssetHub system parachain](https://assethub-polkadot.subscan.io/).
 2. The asset is active and has sufficient liquidity to be utilized for payouts.
 3. The asset has a set conversion rate, as per OpenGov referenda on the Treasurer track (set via the asset rate pallet).
-This conversion rate defines a fixed-point representation for converting from that asset to {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}.
+This conversion rate defines a fixed-point representation for converting from that asset to the native asset (DOT or KSM).
 4. The asset must be approved and onboarded via OpenGov to become spendable via the treasury as a valid spend method.